0xMati/Tech-Blog/README.md

 ## 📁 Structure

 Each folder contains markdown posts, diagrams, or code samples related to a specific topic.
-Posts are grouped by theme in subfolders, and visual content is stored in `/blog-assets`.
+Posts are grouped by theme in subfolders, and visual content is stored in `/assets` folders.

 ---